AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

 MaxCompute is a fast and fully managed computing platform for large-scale data warehousing.
 It can process exabytes of data.
 MaxCompute is used to store and compute large amounts of structured data at a time.
 It provides various data warehousing solutions as well as big data analytics and modeling services.

 Hologres is a real-time interactive analytics data warehouse that is compatible with PostgreSQL.
 Hologres seamlessly integrates with MaxCompute at the underlying layer.
-Hologres allows you to performaccelerated queries of MaxCompute databy creating foreign tables, without the need to store data in Hologres or import data to and export data from Hologres.
+Hologres allows you to perform accelerated queries of MaxCompute data by creating foreign tables, without the need to store data in Hologres or import data to and export data from Hologres.

 You can also import data to Hologres and query the data.
 Compared with other similar services that are not oriented for the big data ecosystem, Hologres offers higher performance and faster data import and export.